mlevison/APR-Markdown-Export/post/tools-tools-too/index.md

   - "scrum-tools"
   - "software-development"
 coverImage: "scrum-agile-lean-board-with-sticky-notes-xs.jpg"
+excerpt: 'However in using a tool we miss the benefits of cards posted on a whiteboard/corkboard in'
 ---

 ![Scrum Agile Lean Sticky Notes - image licensed from Photodune](src/content/blog/tools-tools-too/images/scrum-agile-lean-board-with-sticky-notes-xs.jpg) As software developers we have this innate belief that another tool will solve all our problems.
 To that end many agile practitioners search for a tool to track their projects for them.